Digital Badges Validate Skills for Special Needs Students

 - Career exploration: All students, whether or not they have special needs, want to find fulfilling jobs that they like.
 For students with special needs, it’s especially important because if they find something they like and are good at, they are more likely to remain at the job.

 - Job preparation: In order to succeed—and in order to even be considered for the position—students need training in the required occupation.
 Career exploration and job preparation frequently work hand-in-hand.
 Students with disabilities don’t often know enough about a particular career to determine whether or not they would be interested in it.
 The presenters advised offering training in a variety of jobs as the students explore career paths.
 That way, they can make an informed decision.

-- Life Skills Acquisition: These “soft skills,” like adhering to a schedule and learning how to collaborate with others, are applicable to more than a student’s job.
-However, without explicit training even steps like showing up to work on time and taking timely breaks can impact performance.
+- Life skills acquisition: These “soft skills,” like adhering to a schedule and learning how to collaborate with others, are applicable to more than a student’s job.
+However, without explicit training, even steps like showing up to work on time and taking timely breaks can impact performance.

 More important, though, is how students communicate successful completion to potential employers.
 A digital badge program, such as the one from Education Associates, should easily and clearly validate and verify achievements for employers.
-The badges can also be added to social media, to digital resumes, and or even be accessible through platforms.
+The badges can also be added to social media, digital resumes, and or even be accessible through platforms.

 Adding a curriculum with digital badges isn’t an automatic fix, though, cautioned the presenters.
 Digital badges are gaining popularity and awareness, but they are not universal.
 If employers aren’t familiar with them, the badge should become another part of the resume or portfolio.
 Educators should work with students on how to explain the badges and their significance during interviews.

 The edWebinar referenced above was sponsored by Education Associates, Inc.

 This article was modified and published by EdScoop.